 - You need to ask yourself – how important this thing/ situation/individual is in your life in the present?
 How does this thing/ situation/individual will contribute to fulfilling your purpose in life?
-The answer will help you take the right decision.
+The answer will help you make the right decision.

 - Another way of getting rid of your past baggage is that you disassociate yourself from all those situations/individuals and ask yourself – am I a doer?
 If I’m not a doer, then who is?
 The answer is – the “Universe” is the doer.
 You are just a medium.
 Anything that is meant for you, the Universe will get it to you.
 You are part of the universe.

-- The easiest way to get rid of your current baggage is to find yourself a coach who can assist you in your journey to shed your baggage and equip you with tools that can help you avoid building up the baggage in future.
+- The easiest way to get rid of your current baggage is to find yourself a coach who can assist you in your journey to shed your baggage and equip you with tools that can help you avoid building up the baggage in the future.

 In one of the Bollywood movies, Dear Zindagi (Dear Life), the character Kaira (played by Alia Bhatt) was frustrated due to her failing relationships.
 She was scared that she will get hurt by the other person and presupposed it.
-While in search for an answer, she happens to come across a psychologist and decides to seek his help.
-Shah Rukh Khan has played a role of a psychologist, a coach, who creates an environment of trust and openness.
+While in search of an answer, she happens to come across a psychologist and decides to seek his help.
+Shah Rukh Khan has played the role of a psychologist, a coach, who creates an environment of trust and openness.
 This allows Kaira to express herself openly about her experiences.

 In the next few sessions, they discover that she has been failing in her relationships due to something that happened in her childhood.
 As a young child, she suffered ignorance from her parents, deficiency in love, and absence of emotional support, due to which she had developed baggage of negative feelings for her parents.
 She was hurt and, hence, she feared to build any relationship further on.